Conquer Bealach na Bà: Scotland's Most Scenic and Challenging Mountain Road

-The Bealach na Bà is a curvy mountainous road located in the Applecross peninsula, Highland, Scotland.
+Bealach na Bà is a curvy mountain road located in the Applecross peninsula, Highland, Scotland.
 It's one of the most scenic drives in the world.
 Speeds faster than 30 mph are rarely permitted.

-It is recommended that beginner riders and those who don't know how to reverse avoid this road.
+It is recommended that beginner riders and those who don't know how to reverse avoid this winding single track road.
 The road is so narrow that there are several ‘passing places’.
 It means they are places when to stop when a vehicle comes from the opposite direction.
-The road is dangerous because: very narrow, sharp bends, steep gradients and lacks places to pass.
-The ‘UK’s toughest climb’ goes against the grain of many of the other British climbs, in that it is fearsome both in length and gradient.
+So, it’s considered unsuitable for learner drivers and very large vehicles.

 This single track is one of the most challenging drives in Scotland.
 This road is usually open all year, but during winter months, it can be closed when the access is not cleared of snow.
 There are snow gates at either end, and winter closures can last weeks.
 It boasts the greatest ascent of any road climb in the UK, rising from sea level at Applecross to 626 metres (2,054 ft).
 Boasting an average gradient of seven per cent, the fierce road kicks up to much more than that with some of the steepest sections close to the summit.